Australian Institute of Aboriginal and Torres Strait Islander Studies

 The Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS), established as the Australian Institute of Aboriginal Studies (AIAS) in 1964, is an independent Australian Government statutory authority.
-It is a collecting, publishing and research institute and is considered to be Australia's premier resource for information about the cultures and societies of Aboriginal and Torres Strait Islander peoples.
-The institute is a leader in ethical research and the handling of culturally sensitive material and holds in its collections many unique and irreplaceable items of cultural, historical and spiritual significance.
-The collection at AIATSIS has been built through over 50 years of research and engagement with Aboriginal and Torres Strait Islander communities and is now a source of language and culture revitalisation, native title research and family and community history.
+It is a collecting, publishing, and research institute and is considered to be Australia's premier resource for information about the cultures and societies of Aboriginal and Torres Strait Islander peoples.

+The institute is a leader in ethical research and the handling of culturally sensitive material.
+The collection at AIATSIS has been built through over 50 years of research and engagement with Aboriginal and Torres Strait Islander communities and is now a source of language and culture revitalisation, native title research, and Indigenous family and community history.
 AIATSIS is located on Acton Peninsula in Canberra, Australian Capital Territory.

 History

 The proposal and interim council (1959–1964)

 In the late 1950s, there was an increasing focus on the global need for anthropological research into 'disappearing cultures'.
 This trend was also emerging in Australia in the work of researchers of Aboriginal and Torres Strait Islander peoples, leading to a proposal by W.C.
 Wentworth MP for the conception of an Australian Institute of Aboriginal Studies (AIAS) in 1959.

 The proposal was made as a submission to Cabinet, and argued for a more comprehensive approach by the Australian Government to the recording of Australian Aboriginal and Torres Strait Islander peoples and cultures.

 In 1960, a Cabinet sub-committee assessed the proposal and formed a working party at the Australian National University (ANU) to consider the viability of the proposal.
 One of their first actions was to appoint W.E.H.
 Stanner to organise a conference on the state of Aboriginal Studies in Australia, to be held in 1961 at the ANU.

 Academics and anthropologists in the field of Aboriginal Studies attended the conference, and contributed research papers published in a conference report in 1963.
 No Aboriginal people were present at the conference.

-The Prime Minister, Robert Menzies appointed an Interim Council in 1961.
+The Prime Minister at the time, Robert Menzies, appointed an Interim Council in 1961.
 The role of the Interim Council was to plan for a national Aboriginal research organisation and establish how this organisation would interact with existing research and scientific bodies.
 The Interim Council was also tasked with immediately developing a programme that would identify and address urgent research needs.

-The Interim Council consisted of 16 members and was chaired by Deputy Vice-Chancellor of the ANU, Professor AD Trendall, officially recognised as the first chair of the institute now known as AIATSIS.
+The Interim Council consisted of 16 members and was chaired by Deputy Vice-Chancellor of the ANU, Professor A. D. Trendall, officially recognised as the first chair of the institute now known as AIATSIS.

 In August 1962, a draft constitution for the institute was submitted to the Menzies government, and rejected.
 The Interim Council completed a revised constitution in July 1963.
 Amendments to the document included the change from the title 'director' to 'principal' of the institute.

 This version of the constitution would go on to form the basis for the creation of the new Australian Institute for Aboriginal Studies the following year.